Nynuphar/IDEAL-doc/docs/source/index.rst

 Editing patient information and audit log
 *****************************************************************************

-This area gives information about the audit log we implemented to track changes in the patient information.
+This area gives information about the audit log, which tracks any updated on the patient information.

 .. toctree::
    :maxdepth: 1